 Boss Club Foundation aims to inspire confidence and ignite creativity in students through the pursuit of entrepreneurship.

-Entrepreneur, pilot, motorcycle racing enthusiast, husband to Daniella, and owner of a small farm with just about every animal you can imagine.
+Entrepreneur, pilot, motorcycle racing enthusiast, husband to Daniella, father to Sam, and owner of a small farm with just about every animal you can imagine.
 My favorite part of Boss Club is seeing kids conquer their fears and develop courage they will carry the rest of their lives no matter what they end up doing.

 In 2011, David Grubbs was teaching entrepreneurship at the collegiate level at Baylor University in Waco, Texas.
 It was there that he and Charlie Gasmire met and started several ventures together over the coming years.
 A frequent reflection on the time spent at the University, the two agreed that entrepreneurship can and should be taught much earlier in a student's life, as the lessons go much deeper than just business training.